by Katherine J. Inge, Dawn Hendricks, and Susan Palko

 Answer: A critical component of any instruction is the application of prompting procedures.
 A prompt is a cue or instruction that is given before or during the person’s action or response.
 A prompt increases the likelihood that the person will emit a correct response and reduces the possibility of errors being made.
 Learning new tasks requires effective use of prompts to ensure the person knows how to perform the skill without becoming frustrated and without wasting precious instructional time.

 Answer: Prompts are provided by a parent, teacher, paraprofessional or even a peer and can include verbal, gesture, model, and physical prompts.
 Some students with Autism Spectrum Disorder (ASD) may learn a new skill very quickly with minimal prompts provided.
 Others may require more frequent and systematic prompting to learn new tasks.
-Prompts range from minimal to intrusive, which has been referred to as a prompt hierarchy.
-For instance, verbal prompts usually are considered to be the least intrusive type of prompt, and a physical prompt the most intrusive.
-The table below depicts the hierarchy of prompts from the least to the most intrusive.
+Prompts range from minimal to intrusive.
+For instance, verbal prompts usually are considered to be the least intrusive type of prompt and a physical prompt the most intrusive.
+The following table depicts the hierarchy of prompts from the least to most intrusive.

 No guidance is needed.